Neil Mendoza, Baron Mendoza

-Neil Francis Jeremy Mendoza, Baron Mendoza, (born 2 November 1959) is a British businessman, academic administrator, and member of the House of Lords.
+Neil Francis Jeremy Mendoza, Baron Mendoza (born 2 November 1959) is a British businessman, academic administrator, and member of the House of Lords.

-Provost of Oriel College Oxford since September 2018, Lord Mendoza also serves as HM Government Commissioner for Cultural Recovery and Renewal since May 2020.
+Provost of Oriel College Oxford since September 2018, Lord Mendoza has also served as HM Government Commissioner for Cultural Recovery and Renewal since May 2020.

 Early life and education

 Neil Francis Jeremy Mendoza was born on 2 November 1959 in London to Martin and Dianne Mendoza.
 Mendoza was educated at Haberdashers' Aske's Boys' School, Elstree, before going up to read geography at Oriel College, Oxford, matriculating in 1978.
-He was a founding member of the Piers Gaveston Society.
+He attended the Piers Gaveston Society ball in 1983.

 Career

 After periods in banking and film finance, Mendoza co-founded Forward Publishing with William Sieghart in 1986.
 Forward pioneered the custom media business in the UK and became one of the leading independent contract publishers.
 The company specialised in international and multilingual projects with corporate partners including IBM, Tesco and Patek Philippe & Co.
 In 2001, Forward was sold to WPP plc.

 Mendoza was appointed the UK Government's Commissioner for Cultural Recovery and Renewal in May 2020, and, on 31 July 2020, he was elevated to the peerage, taking his seat on the Conservative benches in the House of Lords.

 During 2020, he played a leading role in the creation of the Department for Digital, Culture, Media and Sport £2-billion Culture Recovery Fund and is a member of its board.

 He chairs the Culture and Heritage Capital Board.
 He co-chaired a report, Boundless Creativity, for the Department for Digital, Culture, Media and Sport and the Arts and Humanities Research Council.

 In 2016, Mendoza was appointed as Commissioner of Historic England by the Department for Digital, Culture, Media and Sport, before being appointed as a DCMS non-executive board member.

 In 2017, he published the Mendoza Review of Museums in England for the UK Government.
 In the same year, Mendoza was also the lead reviewer on the Strategic Review of DCMS-sponsored museums conducted under Cabinet Office guidelines.